 Through an array of therapeutic and prevention groups, youth work on mastering the skills necessary for healthy and successful futures.
 Individualized services emphasize skill development for more adaptive management of thoughts, feelings and behaviors to allow students to successfully reintegrate into their community school.

-In-School and After School Options: Our Day Treatment Programs through our Charter School located in Hamilton County with two locations in Cincinnati, Ohio.
-Our two Cincinnati locations Kindergarten through 6th grade and 7th – 12th graders.
+In-School and After School Options: Our Day Treatment Programs through our School located in Hamilton County with two locations in Cincinnati, Ohio.
+Our two Hamilton County locations Kindergarten through 6th grade and 7th – 12th graders.

 We offer school partnerships to embed Day Treatment Programs and other services directly in your school.
 We would love to talk with your school about what the best solution would be for your team and students.